 Participants will gain a better understanding of peer mediation and will be able to improve their skills through the unique opportunity to be coached by experienced mediators.
 The program includes mock mediation and mediation skill-building sessions, an interactive presentation and a networking session for school chaperones.

 Thank you for your interest in coaching some of LA's peer mediators.
 WJC recognizes that experienced mediators come with a wide range of backgrounds and specializations.
 For the Invitational, WJC seeks mediators comfortable with coaching youth on mediating age-appropriate interpersonal conflicts that commonly occur in schools.
 The following are the criteria to qualify as a 2017 Western Justice Center Invitational mediation coach:

 - 25 hours of mediation training AND 5 completed mediation cases,

-Please note that, to ensure each peer mediator is exposed to more than one perspective, WJC will be assigning two coaches to each group of students.
+Please note that, to ensure each peer mediator is exposed to more than one perspective, WJC will be assigning more than one coach to each group of students.